Categories

 NOTE

-If the vehicle moves forward or backward while it is being jacked up, lower it, stabilize the vehicle, and repositioned the jack.
+If the vehicle moves forward or backward while it is being jacked up, lower it, stabilize the vehicle, and reposition the jack.
 When the vehicle is jacked up, the jack must stand vertically (plumb-line).

 Mounting a New Wheel

-• Before fitting the spare wheel, clean rust and dirt off the contact surfaces of the wheel and the wheel hub and from the wheel nuts.
+• Before fitting the spare wheel, clean rust, and dirt off the contact surfaces of the wheel and the wheel hub and from the wheel nuts.

 Note the specified wheel and tire size, tire load capacity, and speed code.